 Millions of American bettors have been patronizing offshore gambling sites for over a generation, and we’ve never heard of anyone getting fined or arrested for hitting the digital felts or wagering on sports over the Internet with these operators.

-4. Is it safe to bet at offshore sites?
+4. Is it safe to bet at offshore sites from the United States?

 Provided you use a reputable, licensed offshore operator, it is safe to gamble over the Internet.
 These sites all use state-of-the-art encryption (SSL, TLS) and never give out user information to third parties, keeping all your betting action confidential and secure.
 Additionally, the best gambling sites all use regularly audited and notarized RNG technology that ensure fair odds to win, whatever your game.

 Just pay attention to the terms and conditions of your membership, make sure you’re the legal age to gamble in your area (typically 18+), and you should be good to go.
 You can even join several sites to shop lines for the best deals and find unique table games and variants!